 As affirmed by the Texas Education Agency (TEA), endorsements allow students to focus on a particular academic area of interest and earn recognition on their transcript by completing the requirements for that endorsement.

-- A. IWA students may earn a STEM endorsement (Science, Technology, Engineering & Math) by completing one of the following: - 1.
-Complete five (5) credits in Math by either: - a.
-Placing out of Algebra 1 and completing Geometry, Algebra II plus taking two additional math courses OR
+1. IWA students may earn a STEM endorsement (Science, Technology, Engineering & Math) by completing four credits in math and science AND one of the following: